 RECIPE NOTES & TIPS

-Kneading the dough - you can knead the dough by hand on a lightly floured board, or in a stand mixer with a dough attachment or by using the dough function on a Thermomix.
+Knead the dough - by hand on a lightly floured board, or in a stand mixer with a dough attachment or by using the dough function on a Thermomix.